CDA Announces Six Month Paid Internship To Fresh Graduates - UrduPoint

 “The internship program will start from June 2024 to provide an opportunity to young graduates to gain experience and start their professional careers in the different fields,” an official in the CDA told APP.

-He said that the applications submitted in person will not be entertained and applications devoid of requisite information will not be shortlisted.
-In case of any technical issues in application submission, contact: 051-9252959.
+He said, "The applications submitted in person will not be entertained and applications devoid of requisite information will not be shortlisted.
+In case of any technical issues in application submission, contact: 051-9252959."

 \395